amtega/ansible_role_rpmfusion/README.md

 ## Testing

-Tests are based on vagrant virtual machines.
-You can setup vagrant engine quickly using the playbook `files/setup.yml` available in the role [amtega.vagrant_engine](https://galaxy.ansible.com/amtega/vagrant_engine).
+Tests are based on docker containers.
+You can setup docker engine quickly using the playbook `files/setup.yml` available in the role [amtega.docker_engine](https://galaxy.ansible.com/amtega/docker_engine).

-Once you have vagrant, you can run the tests with the following commands:
+Once you have docker, you can run the tests with the following commands:

 ```shell
 $ cd amtega.rpmfusion/tests